Statistical activity code: 22031

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available within a year from the end of the reference period.

-The population is 13 seaports and 40 sea transport enterprises.
+In 2022, the population is 12 seaports and 29 sea transport enterprises.
 Census has been used.

-In statistical database table TC154 ship visit data are based on the data of the Electronic Maritime Information System (EMDE) managed by the Estonian Maritime Administration.
+In statistical database table TS154 ship visit data are based on the data of the Electronic Maritime Information System (EMDE) managed by the Republic of Estonian Transport Administration.